oupnkalr/oupnkalr/README.md

   * **GREEN 5** is the nearest shade to HTML lime green by contrast, therefore is chosen as the normal green color
-  * HTML green is very dark and green 120° is bright, both do not resemble Open color green swatches unlike HTML lime green
+  * HTML green is very dark and green 120° is bright, but both do not resemble Open color green swatches unlike HTML lime green

   [GREEN 0 contrast]: https://colourcontrast.cc/ebfbee/212529